 Packages cost around $400 and it no longer possible to DIY it.
 It’s still about $96,600 cheaper than Everest and you are less likely to die here too!

 The island state of Penang sits adrift the north-western tip of Malaysia.
 “The Pearl of the Orient” is widely held as being the food capital of Malaysia so if you are hungry after all that mountain climbing, dig in!

-The best things to do in Penang include the city of Georgetown famed for its colonial architecture, iconic street art and the Chinese mansions.
+The best things to do in Penang include staying in the city of George Town famed for its colonial architecture, iconic street art and the Chinese mansions.
 Then there is the serene Tropical Spice Garden and the delightful sandy beaches of Tanjung Bungah.
-The buddhist Snake Temple also has real life Vipers so you won’t get me in there.
+The Buddhist Snake Temple also has real-life Vipers so you won’t get me in there.